Joaquin144/Jetpack_Compose_Demo/README.md

 5.)
 TextField,Scaffold,rememberScaffoldState,Snackbar,Button,rememberCoroutineScope(Why we should avoid launching coroutines inside Composables?),Spacer.<br>
 6.)
 ListView and RecyclerView <---> Column and LazyColumn<br>
 7.)
 ContraintLayout in Compose :- ConstraintSet, setting references and building a CL<br>
+8.)
+Side Effects (A side effect is any change in state of app which escapes the scope of compose function) and Handlers<br>

 <div align="center">
 <h1>Jetpack Compose</h1>